If you are a mom divorcing with children, we know you are worried.

 c) Getting Through My Parents Divorce by Amy Baker, Phd, and Katherine Andre, Phd

 d) What Can I Do? by Danielle Lowry

 Ok, Mom, I’ve armed you with some tools so now it’s up to you.
 Please know that Liza and I are here if you have any questions or need additional resources.
-If you haven’t yet met with one of us for a free consultation, please do take us up on that offer and schedule soon.
+If you haven’t talked with us, please do take us up on our free consultation.
 We can help you figure out how to help your kids – and so much more.